sweattep/modern_quotes/README.md

 >we got money too, we just aint put it in music like that

 >By design, ChatGPT aspires to be the most mediocre web content you can imagine

+>I'd taken to calling myself a 'digital garbageman' for a time, because that's essentially what I was.
+I had some corp jobs, and it was mostly cleaning up other peoples' code.
+I said it tongue-in-cheek, but I did feel that way, and eventually left corporate work to hang out my own shingle.